-System Programming requires a programming overlay placed over the dial pad of the MLS-34D, MLS-18D, or MLS-12D system phone.
+System Programming requires a programming overlay placed over the dial pad of the MLS-34D, MLS-18D, or MLS-12D system phone at extension 10 or 11.
 (Overlays are provided with the system documentation.
 Replacements can be ordered through the AT&T Sourcebook.)
 Figure 2-3 illustrates the programming overlays.